Burling graphs revisited, part I: New characterizations

 \subsection{Sum up}

-To sum up, we have now six different ways to define Burling graphs: as induced subgraphs of graphs in the classical Burling sequence, as derived graphs, as abstract Burling graphs, as strict frame graphs as strict line segment graphs and as strict box graphs.
+To sum up, we have now six different ways to define Burling graphs: as induced subgraphs of graphs in the classical Burling sequence, as derived graphs, as abstract Burling graphs, as strict frame graphs, as strict line segment graphs and as strict box graphs.
 In Figure~\ref{fig:summary-partI}, we sum up where the different steps of the proofs of the equivalence between all classes can be found.

-The second~\cite{Part2} and third~\cite{Part3} parts of this work are about the stucture of Burling graphs and motivated by the chromatic number in hereditary classes of graphs.
-For instance, we give a decomposition theorem for oriented Burling graphs and study under what conditions simple operations such as gluing along a clique, subdividing an edge or contracting an edge preserve being a Burling graph.
+The second~\cite{Part2} and third~\cite{Part3} parts of this work are about the structure of Burling graphs and are motivated by the chromatic number in hereditary classes of graphs.
+For instance, we prove a decomposition theorem for oriented Burling graphs and study under what conditions simple operations such as gluing along a clique, subdividing an edge or contracting an edge preserve being a Burling graph.
 We prove that no subdivision of $K_5$ is a Burling graph.
-We classify as Burling or not Burling many series-parallel graphs.
+Moreover, we classify as Burling or not Burling many series-parallel graphs.

 We also prove that no wheel is a Burling graph, where a wheel is a graph made of a chordless cycle and a vertex with at least three neighbors in the cycle.
 This last result was already known by Scott and Seymour (personal communication, 2017).
 Very recently, Davies rediscovered this independently and published a proof~\cite{davies2021trianglefree}.
-Some of the results of part 2 and 3 appeared in a master thesis, see~\cite{report}.
+Some of the results of Part 2 and Part 3 appeared in the master thesis of the first author, see~\cite{report}.